 Hold it for a count of 10.
 Relax and then repeat twice, trying to stretch a little further each time.

 Turn around the face the other side of the chair and repeat with the opposite leg.

 Become a NASS member today!

-Join the largest and most significant community of people with axial SpA (AS) in the UK.
+Join us.
+Become part of the biggest network of people living with axial SpA in the UK.